ora666/ora666/README.md

 - 👋 Hi, I’m @ora666 -- retarded Oracle DBA
 - 👀 I’m only two letters away of being an asset.
+Obviously.
 - 🌱 I’m currently goofing around with python, Oracle Apex and a tone of OSS.
 - 📫 echo > /dev/null